gluwa/ccnext-testnet-bridge-examples/README.md

 ### Bridge Offchain Worker

 Streamline UX by automating away most transactions in the bridging process.
-[Bridge Offchain Worker] shows you how offchain workers can be used to simply the user flow of your cross-chain DApp.
+[Bridge Offchain Worker] shows you how offchain workers can be used to simplify the user flow of your cross-chain DApp.

 ## External Resources